Modeling Redshift Uncertainties in Roman Weak Lensing Cosmology: Simulations of Roman redshift distributions

-Investigating biases in different cosmological probes arising from unknown or mismodeled systematic effects is crucial for obtaining unbiased cosmological constraints.
-To quantify these systematics, it is necessary to generate synthetic sky mock catalogs with a high level of realism.
-To be useful for systematic control, such catalogs must satisfy several requirements.
-First, they should cover a volume significantly larger than the targeted survey to ensure that systematic effects remain safely below the level that could bias cosmological inferences.
-Second, they must include realistic galaxy populations tailored to the specifications of the survey.
-Third, efficient mock generation is required to enable the incorporation of new techniques and systematic studies \cite{cardinal_sims}.
-To address these challenges, a wide range of methods for synthetic catalog generation have been developed.
-In particular, the galaxy-dark matter halo connection framework \cite{galaxy_halo_connection} provides a physically motivated approach; however, mock generation within this framework remains computationally expensive.
-Phenomenological models offer a practical alternative to mitigate this bottleneck, especially subhalo abundance matching (SHAM) model, a method for mapping galaxy stellar masses or luminosities onto resolved dark matter (sub)halos \cite{sham_orphan_galaxies,sham_1,sham_2,subhalo_abundance_matching}, on which the \texttt{Buzzard} simulations are based.
 The \texttt{Buzzard} simulations comprise a suite of synthetic sky catalogs that typically include galaxy positions, magnitudes, shapes, photometric errors, and photometric redshift estimates, and was used to support a wide range of DES science analysis \cite{buzzard_flock,buzzard_desy3}.
 These catalogs are widely used for systematic studies and for testing and validating multiple cosmological probes, such as galaxy clustering and weak lensing analyses.
 Ultimately, they enable end-to-end validation of the cosmological analysis pipeline, including target selection algorithms such as \texttt{redMaGiC} \cite{redmagic} for luminous red galaxies and \texttt{redMaPPer} \cite{redmapper} for galaxy clusters.
 Despite their broad utility, the \texttt{Buzzard} simulations exhibit a deficit of \texttt{redMaPPer} clusters, with abundances lower by a factor of three to four compared to DES Y1.
 This mismatch in the simulated galaxy population within cluster environments constitutes a key shortcoming, as realistic cluster galaxy populations are critical for simulation-based evaluations of optically selected cluster detection and characterization \cite{cardinal_sims}.
 Specifically, one could see discussions that follows Figures 12 and 13 of \cite{buzzard_flock} that shows the deficit in richness at fixed mass when compared to the DES-Y1.
 As discussed in \cite{addgals}, this issue in the \texttt{Buzzard} simulations was likely due to the artificial subhalo disruption, which is then inherited by the \texttt{addgals} algorithm via the training process.
 Attempts to address this issue were made by \cite{sham_orphan_galaxies} by including orphan galaxies in SHAM.
 However, none of the tested models could fit all three stellar mass bins simultaneously, largely because the parameter controlling the asymptotic maximum circular velocity of the halo, strongly affects SHAM predictions.
 In addition, the models of color-assignment tested in that work underestimates clustering of low-mass red galaxies in the smallest mass bin, which can reduce the number of galaxies in clusters; see \cite{cardinal_sims}, \cite{sham_orphan_galaxies} and references therein for further details.